rafael-saraiva-mielczarski/JavaScript-Fundamentals/README.md

 # JavaScript-Fundamentals

+- All the learnings I had from a Udemy course are here.
-- This repo is used as based so I can consult in any doubts I'll have in the future related to JavaScript
+- This repo is used as a base so I can consult in any doubts in the future related to JavaScript.